-- 2. Toscreenparticipantsforimmunizations,LA staffmust: - reviewandverify theimmunizationstatus; - countthetotal numberofdosesandcompare to thenumberofdoses requiredfor the participant's age at time of screening; and - documenttheimmunization status in the participant's record,includingrefusals,medical exemptions, or extenuating circumstances. - 3.
-Each LA is required to have access to the New York State Immunization Information System (NYSIIS),New York Citywide ImmunizationRegistry (CIR), or both, depending on physical location of the LA.
+- 2. Toscreenparticipantsforimmunizations,LA staffmust: - reviewandverify theimmunizationstatus; - countthetotal numberofdoses and compare to the numberof doses required for the participant's age at time of screening; and - documenttheimmunizationstatus in the participant's record, including refusals, medical exemptions, or extenuating circumstances. - Each LA is required to have access to the New York State Immunization Information System (NYSIIS),New York Citywide ImmunizationRegistry (CIR), or both, depending on physical location of the LA.
 All Qualified Nutritionists (QNs) and/or Competent Professional Authority (CPAs) must have this access.
 The WIC Coordinator or designee may determine additional staff for which access is appropriate.

-- 4. LA staffmustreview anacceptable type ofdocumentation to verify immunization status, such - NewYorkStateImmunizationInformationSystem (NYSIIS) - NewYorkCitywideImmunizationRegistry(CIR) - NYSWICMedicalReferralForm orcomparableform - immunizationrecords signedorstampedbythe healthcareprovider(HCP) - documentationofdiseaseor serological evidenceofimmunity by HCP - otherofficialimmunizationregistryrecordoronefrom anotherstate - electronicmedical record - schoolimmunizationrecord - electronicpatientportalssharedbytheparticipantviacell phone,tablet, etc. - Immunization records documented on the NYS WIC Medical Referral Form or comparable form must be scanned into the participant's record, under WIC Medical Referral.
-All other forms of immunization records should be viewed and verified by LA staff for documentation purposes and returned to the participant or shredded. - Childrenwhohave received theappropriate number of doses of all marker immunizations by age 2 do not require further screening.
-The participant record should indicate "markers met" to avoid duplication of screening efforts. - 7.
-Iftheparticipant does not present immunization records at the appointment, or the number of immunizations presented does not match the minimum required dose, LA staff must: - useNYSIISand/orCIR orsimilarimmunizationregistry tolook for immunizationrecords; - provideinformationabouttherecommendedimmunizationsfortheparticipant's age: - refertheinfantor childforimmunizationservices; - documentreferralsintheparticipant'srecord;and - encouragethe participant representative tobring theimmunization record to the next appointment. - 8.
+NEW WIC WIC Program Manual YORK YORK Section 118 3 STATE Program Date: 03/2021 Page 3 of 4 In nmunization Screening as: NewYorkStatelmmunizationIn NewYorkCitywideImmuniz NYSWICMedicalReferralFor immunizationrecords signed documentationofdiseaseor set otherofficialimmunizationregist electronicmedical record schoolimmunizationrecord zationRegistry(CIR) m orcomparableform orstampedbythe healthcareprovider(HCP) rological evidenceofimmunity byHCP ryrecordoronefrom anotherstate status,such be scanned into the participant's re records should be viewed and ver participant or shredded. on the NYS WIC Medical Referral Form cord, under WIC Medical Referral.
+All oth ified by LA staff for documentation purp ner forms of immunization oses and returned to the opriate number of doses of all marker im The participant record should indicate "n 7.
+If the participant does not present im munizationrecords attheappointment,or t he number of

+- immunizations presented does notmatch the minimum required dose, LA staff must: - useNYSIISand/orCIRorsimilarimmunizationregistry tolookfor immunizationrecords; - provideinformationabouttherecommendedimmunizationsfortheparticipant's age; - refertheinfantor childforimmunizationservices; - documentreferralsintheparticipant'srecord;and - encouragetheparticipantrepresentative tobring theimmunization record tothenext appointment. - 8.
 LA staff must provide appropriate referrals for infant and children participants when immunizations are not up-to-date.
 Referral sources for immunizations may include a HCP, health care clinic, pharmacies, and on-site services. - 9.
 QN/CPAstaffmustprovideparticipant-centered educationabouttherecommended immunizations for the participant's age when the participant representative refuses immunizations.